 Most military service personnel already know about VA loans.
-The VA loan program, through the Department of Veterans Affairs, help veterans and current military members buy safe and affordable houses.
+The VA loan program, through the Department of Veterans Affairs, helps veterans and current military members buy safe and affordable houses.

 The Federal Housing Administration subsidizes loans for civilians who need help buying into the real estate market.

-A vet may have both options — an FHA or a VA loan.
-Or a vet may choose neither option and apply for a conventional loan.
+A veteran may have both options — an FHA or a VA loan.
+Or a veteran may choose neither option and apply for a conventional loan.